 Things To Do Around Western Mass

-Western Massachusetts boasts a multitude of arts, entertainment and recreational opportunities.
+Western Massachusetts boasts a multitude of arts, entertainment and recreational opportunities—for every taste and every season.

 Here's a curated list.